tomerdmnt/levelfs/Readme.md

 ## TODO

-- support table seperators other than '.'
+- support sublevel seperators other than 0xff
 - support arbitrary binary in keys
 - create
 - unlink
 - mkdir